OHIO’S BIKE LAWS

 By Steven M. Magas, Ohio’s Bike Lawyer[1]

 Have you ever wondered what “The Law” actually SAYS about riding a bicycle?
-Many Ohio riders are familiar with some of the common rules or phrases.
+Many Ohio riders might be familiar with some of the common rules or phrases.
 The “AFRAP” rule, for example.
 Many of us also have a sense that we have a “right” to ride our bicycles on the roadway, but where does that right come from?
 What limitations are there on that right?
 Can that right be taken away?
 Can cities pass their own bike laws?
 Can those be different from State Law?

 A few years ago, a number of us on the Board of the Ohio Bicycle Federation took on the challenge of listing the most important laws applicable to cyclists in Ohio.
 You can read the actual results of our efforts on the OBF’s website.